The Nativity Season

 Objectives

-By the end of this Lesson, learners should be able to:- Identify St. Nicholas as a bishop and patron saint of many groups
+By the end of this Lesson, learners should be able to:- Identify St. Nicholas as a bishop, and as the patron saint of many groups

 Materials